 Latest updates appear in our Newsletter, which can be downloaded from the link at the top of this page.

-Today’s Readings, Psalm and Gospel provided by Universalis can also be read on our Liturgy web page
+The daily Mass readings, provided by Universalis, can also be read on our Liturgy web page

 I believe that You are present in the Most Holy Sacrament.

 and I desire to receive You into my soul.